Reception Curriculum Overview

 Reception at Latymer all Saints is a busy and harmonious setting.
 Children enjoy coming to school and become independent, confident and able learners, equipped with the necessary skills and knowledge for their transition into KS1.

-Children in Reception classes have PE lessons on Mondays and Wednesdays.
+Children in Reception classes have PE lessons on Wednesday.
 It is important that children come to school dressed in active uniform on these days so that they can take part fully.

 Please click on the links below to view useful documents for parents: